MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclienttransportsettings2-gatewaydomain.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsRdpClientTransportSettings2::GatewayDomain property

 Specifies or retrieves the domain name of a user that is provided to the Remote Desktop Gateway (RD Gateway) server.

 This property is read/write.